On Koszulity in homology of moduli spaces of stable n-pointed curves of genus zero: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Yu.I.Manin for asking me this question and constant encouragement.
-I would like to acknowledge the support from the grant FTE9038 of the Estonian Research Council.
+We are grateful to IHES and MPIM for hospitality, support, and excellent research atmosphere.
+I would like to thank Yu.I.Manin for asking this question and constant encouragement.
+This work is funded by the ERC grant 320974, and partially supported by the project PUT9038.

 1truecm

 \scshape